ccl2of4/plex-requests/README.md

 ## Running functional tests

-To run the functional tests, make sure the server is in DEBUG mode.
-When in DEBUG mode, the server exposes an extra endpoint 'drop_db' that deletes all data from the sqlite database.
+To run the functional tests, make sure the server and the tests are configured to use the same DB file.
+The DB is wiped between every test.

-* Optionally configure db environment variable for server `export DB_PATH='test_requests.db'`
+* Configure db environment variable for server `export DB_PATH='test_requests.db'`
 * Run all tests `py.test functional_tests`
 * Run single test `py.test functional_tests/[test_name.py]`